30 Easy & Funny Baby Shower Game Ideas

 Decorate a Onesie

-This was such a sweet and creative activity!
+This was such a sweet and creative activity.
 We set up a table with plain white onesies in different sizes, along with fabric markers, iron-on patches, and little stencils.
 Guests got to design their own unique outfits for the baby.
 Some people wrote cute messages like “Mommy’s Little Star” or “Daddy’s Sidekick,” while others drew animals, rainbows, or silly faces.
-A few guests even tried to match the onesies to my sister’s favorite colors and theme for the nursery!
-By the end, she had a whole collection of adorable (and hilarious) outfits that the baby could actually wear.
+A few guests even tried to match the onesies to my friend’s favorite colors and theme for the nursery.
+By the end, she had a whole collection of adorable (and funny) outfits that the baby could wear.

 Guess Who?
 Baby Photos

-This game was both tricky and fun!
-Before the party, we asked each guest to send in a baby picture of themselves.
-We printed them out and taped them to a board with numbers next to each one.
-Guests had to write down their guesses for who was who.
-Some were easy—like a guest who still had the exact same dimples!
-Others were nearly impossible, especially when the baby picture looked nothing like the adult.
-The person who guessed the most correctly won, but the best part was hearing everyone’s reactions to the adorable baby photos.
+This game is both tricky and fun.
+Before the party, ask guests to send in a baby picture of themselves.
+You must print them out and tape them to a board with numbers next to each one.
+Guests have to write down their guesses for who was who.
+You will be surprised; it is nearly impossible to guess some people as the baby picture looks nothing like the present.
+The person who guesses the most correctly wins.

 Advice for Mom & Dad

-This was such a special keepsake for my sister and her husband!
-We placed a stack of note cards and pens on a table and asked guests to write down their best parenting advice or sweet wishes for the baby.
-Some wrote funny tips like “Sleep when the baby sleeps (or at least try!)” while others wrote heartfelt messages about cherishing every moment.
-After the party, we collected all the cards and put them in a box for my sister to read later.
-She loved it so much, and I know she’ll treasure those words of wisdom for years to come!
+This is a special keepsake kind of game.
+Place a stack of note cards and pens on a table and ask guests to write down their best parenting advice or sweet wishes for the baby.
+After the party, you can collect all the cards and put them in a box for Mom and Dad to read later.

 Word & Trivia Games